 Big car levels of equipment available

 Like the Ibiza, the Arona is available with a vast array of traditionally big-car technology, including wireless phone charging, keyless entry/keyless go, adaptive cruise control, Apple CarPlay/Android Auto and automatic parking.

 Safety is also a priority, meaning that high-tech kit such autonomous emergency braking, multi-collision braking (applies the brakes after a crash to stop further incidents), hill-hold control, blindspot monitor and cross traffic alert are all available.

-Another highlight of the Arona’s tech offerings is the premium-looking 8.0-inch black panel touchscreen – also seen on the SEAT Ibiza – available on higher trim levels.
+Another highlight of the Arona’s tech offerings is the premium-looking 8.0-inch black panel touchscreen – also seen on the SEAT Ibiza – which is standard on all models bar entry-level SE versions.
 It’s a marked improvement over the dated-looking systems in the Ateca and Leon, and makes for a far slicker user experience.

 The Arona comes in a wide variety of trim levels, with few options available.
 SEAT is trialling a new way of buying called Easy Offer.
 If you want more kit, you simply move up a trim level, rather than piling on options to a lower-spec car.